(Original article published in Medium via INESC TEC)

 Space exploration

 Consider the following scenario: a spacecraft is descending with high velocity into a planet, and it needs to land smoothly by means of a vertical thrust vector.
-The spacecraft has delicate equipment inside so the maximum acceleration of the thrust vector is restricted to e.g. ${\small 100m/s^2}$ (roughly, the maximum acceleration force that a jet fighter pilot can be subjected to).
-Real-time communication with the spacecraft is unfeasible and therefore the landing process needs to be completely autonomous, more specifically managed by a software controller linked to altitude sensors and thrust pedals.
+The spacecraft has delicate equipment inside so the maximum acceleration of the thrust vector is restricted to e.g.

 The scenario just described is critical to unmanned space exploration — two recent, important examples of this are NASA Perseverance Rover’s descent to Mars (a few weeks ago) and SpaceX Starship Programme whose descent process additionally requires a proper rotation of the ship to direct the thrust vector to the ground.